Hughem27/emergingtech/README.md

 # Eliza Chatbot
 ### Abstraction
 Eliza was "the first AI".
-Elize was developed to explore communication between humans and machines.
+Eliza was developed to explore communication between humans and machines.
 The aim of Eliza was to simulate a conversation through use of pattern matching and substitution methodology, while this sometime produced conversations that seemed to display understanding from Eliza, there was in fact no actual intelligent understanding behind the replies from the Eliza.<sup>[[5]](#reference-5)</sup> Developed from 1964-1967 at MIT by Joseph Weizenbaum.

 This early natural language processing program was written in the 1960's.
-It was been created to emphasise how superficial computer to human communication was at that time.
-However when it was realsed and installed on personal computers, humans found it quite engaging.
+It was been created to emphasize how superficial computer to human communication was at that time.
+However when it was released and installed on personal computers, humans found it quite engaging.

 **What does Eliza do?**<br>
 As mentioned using "pattern matching" and substitution methodology, the program gives canned responses that made early users feel they were talking to someone who understood their input.
 The program was limited by the scripts that were in the program.
 Many variations on the original scripts were made as amateur coders played around with the fairly simple code.